 Ingredients

-- 1/4 teaspoon dried parsley, dried chives, or dried dill or mix
+- ¼ teaspoon dried parsley, dried chives, or dried dill (or mix of all)

 - 2 garlic cloves, finely minced

-- Optional toppings: Ranch dressing for drizzling or garnish of fresh parsley, dill, or chives
+- Optional for serving: Ranch dressing for drizzling or garnish of fresh parsley, dill, or chives

 Instructions

-- Spread radishes out in a single layer in a large 9×13 inch baking dish.
+- Spread the radishes into a single layer in a large 9×13-inch baking dish.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.